betatim/social-impact-teaser/README.md

 Data analysis for social impact - what are the tools?

-Material for a ~2hr workshop.
-Works great to get you and your team started with interactive data analysis.
+This workshop works great to get you and your team started with interactive data analysis (roughly 2hrs long).
 Introduces you to:

 * [Open Refine],
 * [jupyter] notebooks, and